Aliens: Colonial Marines: Critical response

 The story drew criticism for its lack of a consistent continuity with the Alien films.
-Edge remarked that the game's Colonial Marines are in an inappropriate context because in the film they are depicted as Weyland-Yutani's private army and tasked with fighting Alien creatures.
+Edge remarked that the Colonial Marines are in an inappropriate context because in the film they are depicted as Weyland-Yutani's private army and tasked with fighting Alien creatures.
 However, in the game, the Colonial Marines fight Weyland-Yutani's other private military armies.
-Destructoid editor Jim Sterling criticized the story for its archetypal characters and immature dialogue, stating that the game fails to understand the essence of Aliens.
+Destructoid editor James Sterling criticized the story for its archetypal characters and immature dialogue, stating that the game fails to understand the essence of Aliens.
 Sterling explained that the film "dissected its posturing 'manly man' stereotypes, and showcased how utterly frail a cowboy mentality can be when everything falls apart", while Colonial Marines "revels in its own testosterone, submerged gleefully in a pool of dank ultramasculinity."

-Journalists primarily criticized the gameplay for the weak artificial intelligence of enemies.
+Journalists criticized the gameplay for the weak artificial intelligence of enemies.
 They remarked that Xenomorphs simply rush toward players, making the motion tracker useless.
 According to GameTrailers, "there's never really the sense that you're being stalked by an intelligent enemy, and you'll always get a warning ping anyway."
 The setting and level design were praised by Electronic Gaming Monthly, but GameSpot noted that the levels were clearly not designed for cooperative gameplay.
-VanOrd explained that additional players do not take the role of companions that are controlled by the game's artificial intelligence, but are simply added to the game, resulting in crowded matches with players fighting for space and trying to shoot enemies.
+VanOrd explained that additional players do not take the role of companions that are controlled by the artificial intelligence, but are simply added to the game, resulting in crowded matches with players fighting for space and trying to shoot enemies.
 The Survivor and Escape multiplayer scenarios were highlighted as the strongest aspects of the game.
 PC Gamer said that they encourage Colonial Marine players to coordinate their actions with motion trackers as Alien players try to hunt them intelligently.
 However, the longevity of the multiplayer mode was questioned due to the limited randomization it provides and the lack of computer-controlled bots.

 Sales

 In the United Kingdom, Colonial Marines topped the all formats charts in its first week of release.
-On both the Xbox 360 and PlayStation 3 individual charts, the game also reached the top position.
+On both the Xbox 360 and PlayStation 3 individual charts, it also reached the top position.
 According to GfK Chart-Track, it was the biggest release of the year in the United Kingdom and held the second highest first-week sales for an Alien game since Sega's 2010 title Aliens vs. Predator.
 In the United States, Colonial Marines reached No. 6 on the all formats charts for February 2013.
 As of March 31, 2013, as stated in Sega's end-of-fiscal-year report, Colonial Marines had sold 1.31 million units in the United States and Europe.